 Wildlife Species Information

-The following section highlights problems caused by common species of wildlife, and management methods for dealing with the damage they cause.
+The following section highlights the problems caused by common species of wildlife and the management methods used to address the damage they inflict.
 These pages are meant to serve as a guide for you while in the field.
 These research‐based profiles will help you resolve human‐wildlife conflicts.

 Situations Involving Protected Wildlife May Require Additional Permits

-Whether the conflict with wildlife is simple or complex, your response should follow the highest ethical standards.
-Federal, state, and local laws and regulations must be obeyed.
+Whether the conflict with wildlife is complex or straightforward, your response should follow the highest ethical standards.
+Federal, state, and local laws and regulations must be strictly adhered to.
 Some species are protected by federal law, such as Canada geese, gulls, hawks, robins, and woodpeckers.

 States protect game and fur-bearing species, such as white‐tailed deer, cottontail rabbits, wild turkeys, raccoons, and foxes.
-In addition, species. that are endangered and threatened are protected by both federal and state laws.
+Additionally, species that are endangered or threatened are protected by both federal and state laws.
 Many states require professional certification for animal removal and transport, and the use of regulated toxicants.
-Some require a permit for trapping and removal of certain wildlife species, especially game animals and protected species.
+Some require a permit for trapping and removal of particular wildlife species, especially game animals and protected species.

 Protected Birds